top of page

 FUSE INITIATIVE

-CHOM works in tandem with community organizations throughout Maine to end and prevent homelessness for people experiencing chronic and long-term homelessness.
-Since April 2015, CHOM has led a focused effort in Portland called the Portland Frequent Users System Engagement (FUSE) Committee.
+CHOM works in close partnership with community organizations across Maine to prevent and end homelessness, with a focus on people experiencing chronic and long-term homelessness.
+Since April 2015, CHOM has led a targeted, collaborative initiative in Portland known as FUSE Greater Portland.

 WL Exterior 9_edited_edited.jpg